data-solution-automation-engine/data-solution-framework/1000_Design_Patterns/Design Pattern - Generic - Loading Persistent Staging Area tables.md

 The above three components together satisfy the HSTG template requirements.
 The ETL process can be described as loading delta sets into the source historical archive.

-Implementation guidelines
+## Implementation Guidelines
 Use a single ETL process, module or mapping to load data from a single source system table in the corresponding History Area table.
 The Load Date / Time stamp is the logical ‘effective date’, and is copied from the Staging Area table.
 The Staging Area handles the correct definition of the time a change has occurred.
 Because of the differences between source interfaces, relying on the CDC Operation (i.e. Insert, Update or Delete) to detect change is not always possible.
 For this reason all History Area ETL processes need to contain a key lookup to compare values (detect changes).

-Consequences
+## Consequences and Considerations
 Loading processes towards the Integration Area can either be sourced from the Staging Area or the History Area depending on the scheduling requirements.
 The History Area can be loaded in parallel with the Integration Area, or between the Staging Area and Integration Area.
 Known uses
 Every source table or file has an accompanying History Area table and ETL process.

-Related patterns
+## Related Patterns
 Implementation Pattern for SSIS 006 - Loading History Area tables Design Pattern 003 – Mapping requirements.
 Design Pattern 006 – Using Start, Process and End dates.
-Implementation Pattern 037 - Re-initialisation process
+Implementation Pattern 037 - Re-initialisation process.
-Discussion items (not yet to be implemented or used until final) In older templates, the Primary Key was a separate meaningless key (hash value).
-But this has been replaced by a composite Primary Key as per this pattern.